A vaccine given to pregnant women may prevent the vast majority of whooping cough cases in newborns.

 Whooping cough, also known as pertussis, is a bacterial respiratory disease that’s especially dangerous for infants too young to be vaccinated.

-The disease, which can lead to violent and uncontrollable coughing, was reported in , according to the CDC.
+The disease, which can lead to violent and uncontrollable coughing, was reported in

 In rare cases, the disease can cause death, especially in infants under 2 months old.